Hadiasemi/bbrf/README.md

 - **Batch Operations**: Use file input for large datasets
 - **Piping**: Chain tools together with pipes for efficiency
 - **Parallel Processing**: Run multiple instances for different companies

 ---

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

----